 When it comes to security, consistent policy enforcement is paramount where workloads can dynamically move between environments.
 As workloads move, enforcing security can be difficult - often requiring manual intervention or custom scripting.

-ReSTNSX's Policy Sync allows a global view of policy enforcement across multiple NSX-v and/or NSX-T environments.
+ReSTNSX's Policy Engine allows a global view of policy enforcement across multiple NSX-v and/or NSX-T environments.

 Step 1: Define the basics of a policy

 In this step, users provide a policy name, description and interval for how often to run the job.